 Another common issue is that the air conditioner is leaking water.
 This could be because of a clogged drain line, a cracked pan, or a damaged condensate pump.
-If your unit is partly outdoors, then these damages could be from extreme weather.

 Lastly, some people find that their air conditioner makes strange noises.
 This could be due to a loose belt, a build-up of debris in the unit, or worn-out bearings.
 If you are experiencing any of these issues with your air conditioner, it is best to call a professional for help.

 With our model comparison system, you can easily compare furnaces and air conditioners side by side.
 We provide information on each model, including its price range and overall operating cost, so that you can be confident in your decision before purchasing a new product for home use.
 This makes it easy to compare products without scouring the fine print.